connectusglobal/react-excercise/README.md

 ## Overview

 At Connectus Global we think [React](https://reactjs.org/) is pretty great.
 It played a huge role for us and is the frontend framework of choice, and obviously the one we use for one of our flagship applications.
 If you haven't used React before (we believe almost all candidates receiving this exercise have at least some exposure), it is conceptually very similar to Angular or Vue.
 If you've used either, we think you'll feel comfortable with the setup here.

+## What are you building?

+Anything you want, no really anything..

+Start from scratch, use CRA, hell create it with no library, show us what you got..

-Using the base application provided and a combination of provided code and code you write, we'll build a simple single page application (spa) that exhibits the features, power dn flexibility of react.
+A simple SPA that exhibits the features, power and flexibility of react, and how you use it..

-## What are we building?
+We are not looking for a perfect component, just an example of what you wish to show us about your react dev skills.

-The application is a single page application, bootstraped with the create-react-app.
-At completion, we'll have an application with one (1) component that can accept input and fetch remote data, the below list can be used for some of the functionality to include \*\*our application has many if not all of the below items somewhere in it's codebase:
+The below list can be used for some of the functionality to include \*\*our application has many if not all of the below items located somewhere in it's codebase:

-You can find an example located [here](http://99.79.183.90:3000/), the example page has three components, each one with varying complexities.

-This branch has the code for the first component.

-We are not looking for a perfect component, just a simple example of what you wish us to see.

-1. A simple search input box, and function to get title to jsx in html
+1. JSX in HTML
 2. Display a list of data with attributes
 3. Seperating concerns into components
 4. Arrow functions